Tips for Writing & Submitting a Letter to the Editor

 - Your letter should be 150 words.

-- Focus on one point and drive it home.
-Statistics are good, but use only one.
+- Then write, in your own words why you believe that to be the case.
+Statistics are good, not required, and use only one.
 Here’s a fact sheet with info.

 - Make it personal.
 Use plain language, from the heart.